KimiKeii/Stressmonitor/README.md

-# Wearable Wristband Stress Monitor — App Layer (URP-style)
+# Wearable Wristband Stress Monitor — App Layer

 This is the **software/app layer only** — Laravel API + React frontend, structured like the URP project.
 The ML pipeline from Chapter 3 (Butterworth filter, NeuroKit2,